 After sending queries, you can revisit them at any time in your session by opening the History panel.
 When you select a query you've previously sent, it will load the query in the editor panel and the variable values you used in the variables panel.

-Slow-loading queries can really hurt the user experience of your application or website.
+Slow-loading queries can hurt the user experience of your application or website.
 That's why TakeShape's API Explorer also comes with a handy debugger for analyzing your queries and finding opportunities to better optimize slow queries.